 - Holter 24 Hour ECG analysis

 - Assessment with one of our Exercise Specialists based in Central London, 90 mins with a video/photo programme

 The Sports and Performance Enhancement Health Screen takes 75 minutes and you will be provided with a comprehensive written Report for treatment/performance enhancement and a 15 minute follow up appointment in person or Skype

 - Breathing Re-Education and Heart Rate Variability Enhancement

-- Pre and post operative Exercise and Rehabilitation
+Exercise and Functional Rehabilitation

 Reoccurring chest infections were putting a real damper on my training, with over six infections in one year that usually lasted 2 to 3 weeks; with one bout lasting two months during some of my busiest cycling events.
 Conventional medical routes had me on antibiotics, steroid inhalers and rest; this was not a prescription that fitted in with the demands of my sport.

 As a sponsored athlete training for the UCI World Masters, the added pressure of delivering results was always in the back of my mind.
 I was conscious of every day missed in training, during the 6 months of peak training; clocking up to 800 miles of intense sessions on the bike was fairly normal.
 This, on top of a physical day job, placed a huge stress on my body and consuming enough calories always seemed to be a large chore.
 Advice from my previous coach was to take on both a post training protein recovery drink and a nighttime protein drink, along with a supplement of iron and colostrum.